 The ride issue is also influenced by the size of the rim – a larger wheel will ride over bumps in a way that a small wheel won't – in extremis a 20” wheel might be lost in a pothole a 700c would ride over.
 But again a fatter, softer tyre will offer much the same result and the 26” wheel isn't so small as for that to become a problem.

-Speed? - Well the argument that a larger wheel rotates less for a given distance and so has less friction is an old one – and if true would have all Tour de France riders on 27” wheels as in the 1950's, but they aren't do they?
+Speed? - Well the argument that a larger wheel rotates less for a given distance and so has less friction is an old one – and if true would have all Tour de France riders on 27” wheels as in the 1950's, but they aren't are they?
 For that argument there is always the counter than the smaller wheel is not only lighter, but because much of the weight of the wheel is the tyre and rim and this is on the outside of the structure, the Angular Momentum is much less with the smaller wheel.
 Just look at the number of triathletes using 650 wheels for time-trialling, and the number of speed records held by small-wheeled bikes to scotch this myth.

 Stability? - A larger wheel generated more 'gyroscopic' effect (see above as to why) and so once you are rolling it wants to stay more upright than a smaller wheel.
 This is in theory true, in practice poppycock.
 I've followed heavily loaded BB Specials going down Pyrennean cols at over 50 mph and trust me – they are absolutely rock steady (unlike some touring bikes I've ridden on 700c wheels) – any theoretical 'gyro' effect being countered by the greater stability of the stiffer 26” wheel and anyway frame design is far more significant.

 If you're right why doesn't everyone ride 26” wheels?